What I Use: Personal Care – With Cautions

 Schmidt’s Natural Deodorant

 So there you have it – some places to start.
 If you find things that work for you, please add them to the comments.
-Remember though, your job is to take responsibility for making sure what you use is safe for you and that means reading every label, every time.
+Remember though, that no one else can decide if something is safe for you.
+You have to take responsibility for making sure what you use is safe for you, and that means reading every label, every time.